 - Step 4: Register your domain name

-- Step 5: Choose your hosting subscription period
+- Step 5: Select your hosting subscription length

 - Step 6: Create your HostGator account

-- Step 7: Install WordPress through your HostGator dashboard
+- Step 7: Install WordPress via your HostGator dashboard

-- Step 8: Select a theme for your blog’s design
+- Step 8: Pick a theme to design your blog

-- Step 9: Customize your main pages and start publishing content
+- Step 9: Customize your core pages and start publishing blog posts

 Step 1: Choose a Music Sub-Niche

 Instead of covering everything about music, it’s smarter to start with a specific sub-niche.
 This helps you build authority, attract a loyal audience, and monetize faster.
-As your blog grows, you can always expand into other areas.
+You can alwasy expand strategically into other related niches after you’ve extensively saturated your niche.

 Here are some popular music sub-niches to consider: